emb-riscv/specs-markdown/improvements-upon-privileged.md

 No, adding an attribute is only a minor nuisance and a possible reason for incompatibilities between compilers.

-The question is interesting, because it expects microcontrollers to share the same behaviour with general purpose application devices.
+However, the question is interesting, because it reveals a common mistake, it expects microcontrollers to share the same behaviour with general purpose application devices.

-Unfortunately this is not the case, one major difference is that microcontrollers have lots of peripherals, each with one or more interrupts, thus an embedded application, with or without an RTOS, is mainly interrupt driven.
+Unfortunately this is not the case, one major difference is that microcontrollers have lots of peripherals, each with one or more interrupts; thus, an embedded application, with or without an RTOS, is mainly interrupt driven.

 And with the advent of fast devices, like USB, or QSPI, possibly with DMAs, the number of interrupts may be quite high, and the total time spent in interrupt mode may be significant.

-Thus the need for efficiency, which require a carefull design.
+Thus the need for a careful design to tackle efficiency issues.

 The very general case is with a sequence of interrupts of decreasing priorities, that most probably trigger a context switch, on a machine